baselime/lambda-node-opentelemetry/README.md

 1. Add the baselime-node layer - `arn:aws:lambda:${region:097948374213:layer:baselime-node:3`
 2. Add the baselime-extension layer - `arn:aws:lambda:${region}:097948374213:layer:baselime-extension-${'x86_64' || 'arm64'}:1`
 3. Set the handler to `/opt/nodejs/node_modules/@baselime/lambda-node-opentelemetry/handler.handler`
-4. Set the BASELIME_ORIGINAL_HANDLER environment variable to the original path of your lambda
+4. Set the BASELIME_ACTUAL_HANDLER environment variable to the original path of your lambda
 5. Set the BASELIME_KEY environment variable with the value of your environments baselime api key

 ### SST